Where are you moving to?

 Tacoma is Growing Fast

 With a solid foundation, trickle-down (and up) growth from Seattle, Bellevue, and Portland, and endless activities to do in and around the city, it’s no surprise that Tacoma is one of the region’s fastest growing cities.
-It The city is growing around 1% annually.
+The city is growing by around 1% annually.

 The City of Tacoma is currently undergoing a major urban revitalization project, which will include retail and mixed-use developments and the establishment of a true urban core.
 In addition to plans to connect the rail network to Seattle, and various other improvement projects, Tacoma is a city that will just keep getting better.